 We have franchising, licensing, and joint venture programs that permit other hotel owners and operators and Marriott Vacations Worldwide ("MVW") to use many of our lodging brand names and systems.
-Under our franchising program, we generally receive an initial application fee and continuing royalty fees, which typically range from four percent to six percent of room revenues for all brands, plus two percent to three percent of lood and beverage revenues for certain full-service hotels.
-We are a partner in unconsolidated joint ventures also provide services to franchised hotels.
-We recognize our share of these joint ventures also provide services to franchised hotels.
-We recognize our share of these joint ventures are income or loss.
+Under our franchising program, we generally receive an initial application fee and continuing royalty fees, which typically range from four percent to six percent of room revenues for all brands, plus two percent to three percent of food and beverage revenues for certain full-service hotels.
+We are a partner in unconsolidated joint ventures that manage hotels.
+Some of these unconsolidated joint ventures also provide services to franchised hotels.
+We recognize our share of these joint ventures' net income or loss.
 Franchisees and joint ventures contribute to our national marketing and advertising programs and pay fees for use of our centralized reservation systems.
 Under license agreements with us, MVW is both the exclusive developer and operator of timeshare, fractional, and related products under the Marriott brand and the exclusive developer of fractional and related products under The Ritz-Carlton brand.
-We receive license fees under licensing agreements with MVW consisting of a fixed annual fee of \$50 million plus two percent of the gross sales price paid to MVW for resales of interests in vacation ownership units and residential real estate units, in each case that are identified with or use the Marriott or Ritz-Carlton marks.
+We receive license fees under licensing agreements with MVW consisting of a fixed annual fee of \$50 million plus two percent of the gross sales price paid to MVW for initial developer sales of interests in vacation ownership units and residential real estate units, in each case that are identified with or use the Marriott or Ritz-Carlton marks.